ruhulsbu/NanoBLASTer/README.md

 - To increase/decrease the secondary anchor percent of identity change the constant SECND_ANCHOR_PIDENT
 - To increase/decrease the size of block for banded sequence alignment change the constant FRAGMENT_SIZE

-Finally, define -k, -a and -l while running the ./nanoblaster executable with these changed constants
+Finally, define -k, -a and -l while running the ./nanoblaster executable with these changed constants to get the expected performance.

+Currently, the sensitivity modes (C10, C25 and C25) are defined to align data set with very low accuracy (~65%).
+If the accuracy of the data set is ~75% then we need to modify the KMER and/or ANCHOR size when mentioning the sensitivity mode to get better runtime performance.

 ### Contact information
 Please send your comments or bug reports to moamin@cs.stonybrook.edu